TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Set-B1LookalikeTarget.md

 ## DESCRIPTION
 This function is used to update an existing lookalike target domain for the account.

-The Lookalike Target Domains are second-level domains BloxOne uses to detect lookalike FQDNs against, i.e the list of defined lookalike domains to monitor.
+The Lookalike Target Domains are second-level domains Threat Defense uses to detect lookalike FQDNs against, i.e the list of defined lookalike domains to monitor.

 ## EXAMPLES